 Final Thoughts of Bimini Beach Club

-The beach and pool day is awesome and totally worth the $39 pass for all the amenities, and the flexibility to hop between the pools and the beach.
+The beach and pool day is awesome and totally worth the $39 pass for all of the amenities, and the flexibility to hop between the pools and the beach.

 The tram service was efficient and for someone who isn’t a big fan of cruise line excursions, this is perfect.
 You are basically doing your own thing after you get the wristband after debarking the ship in the morning.